R505: the Flying Cloud

 "Fleming," asked Everett, "did you and Miss Helga learn anything from the shipping agents?"

-"Several knew of the Tualua’s Dream.
-It appears they had a contract to carry supplies to phosphate mine on an island called Oa Ki, some distance to the east.
-Their last visit was two months ago."
+"Several people here knew of the Tualua's Dream.
+It appears the vessel had a contract to carry supplies to a phosphate mine on an island called Oa Ki, some distance to the east.
+Their last visit occurred two months ago."

 "'Oa Ki'?" said MacKiermnan.
 "That name sounds Polynesian.
 What's it doing here?"

-"It would mean something like ‘key to wealth’", observed Jenkins.
+"It would mean something like `key to wealth'", said Jenkins.
 "And Polynesian settlements have been found on small coral islands throughout Melanesia."

 "An unlikely setting for a phosphate mine," observed MacKiernan.
 "Should we procure some native craft and send a party to investigate?"

 "Time is of the essence," said Everett, "so I instructed Jenkins to purchase a fast motorboat of a type used by smugglers of alcoholic beverages in the United States.
-I believe our two ladies are the obvious choice for crew."
+I believe our two ladies are the obvious choice for this partiucular mission."

 The launch's engine was a thing of beauty -- a 12-cylinder Liberty converted for marine use.
 Iwamoto was inspecting it when Sarah stepped aboard.
 Her expression, normally so sunny, was dark.
 While the engineer was not one to intrude on another's privacy, he couldn't help but notice that the girl had been crying.

-"Please forgive interruption," he said, searching this difficult language for the correct words, "but you seem troubled."
+"Please forgive interruption," he said, searching this difficult language for the correct words.
+"You seem troubled."

 "That woman!" cried Sarah.
 "She’s dreadful!
 She’s already seduced half the crew and now she’s going after the officers!
 I can’t let her get away with that!"